-Home health care continues to grow in popularity as more seniors opt to stay in their homes longer, and more medical procedures allow for at-home recovery.
+Home health care continues to grow in popularity as more people choose to stay in their homes, and more medical procedures allow for at-home recovery.
 Services from home health care agencies can range from non-medical assistance with daily living and household activities, to medical care such as injections or wound care provided by licensed professionals.

 Because services are delivered at the clients’ homes, employees (caregivers) are required to drive to and from various locations throughout the workday, often transporting clients to doctor’s appointments or running errands on clients’ behalf.